Honjo-Waseda no Mori Museum

 Honjō City Information Center

-This is a tourist information center located in the Honjō Station of JR Takasaki Line.
-Pamphlets related to tourism and information regarding the city can be obtained, along with Honjō City’s souvenir.
-In addition, there are sweets and Japanese goods recommended by the Honjō City Tourism Association along with Honjō’s Kasuri.
+This is a tourist information center located in Honjō Station of JR Takasaki Line.
+Visitors can obtain tourist pamphlets and information regarding the city and purchase Honjō City’s souvenirs.
+Sweets and Japanese goods recommended by the Honjō City Tourism Association and Honjō Kasuri silk are also available.

 Former Honjō Commercial Bank Brick Warehouse